 The return-to-duty process requires 6 steps to get you back to work safely.
 ASAP provides support to employees, employers and Substance Abuse Professionals throughout the entire process.

 To begin the process, the employer is required to provide all employees/applicants in violation with a list of qualified DOT Substance Abuse Professional (SAPs).
 The list may be provided by a dedicated service agent such as ASAP.
-ASAP has over 5,000 SAP locations in all 50 states and Puerto Rico, so that you can choose a SAP nearest to your location.
+ASAP has a nationwide reach in all 50 states and U.S. territories, so that you can choose a SAP nearest to your location.

-The next step is for you to meet with a qualified DOT SAP for a face-to-face clinical evaluation.
+The next step is for you to meet with a qualified DOT SAP for an evaluation and assessment.
 The SAP will make recommendations to you for treatment and/or education.
 The SAP provides documentation of the recommendations to the employer’s assigned in-house Designated Employer Representative (DER).

 Be advised that you are subject to unannounced and observed follow-up testing for a period of 1 to 5 years according to the plan determined by the SAP and provided to the DER.